WP2Static/statichtmloutput-docs/docs/index.rst

 First steps
 -----------

-Are you new to static sites
-or looking for the differences between
+Are you new to static sites or looking for the differences between Static HTML Output and other static site generators?
-Learn about documentation authoring tools such as Sphinx and MkDocs to help you create fantastic documentation for your project.

 * **Getting started**:
   :doc:`What is a static site? </intro/what-is-a-static-site>` |